-The following checklist is provided for agents and homeowners to help prepare for my visit.
+The following checklist is provided for agents and homeowners to help prepare the home to be photo ready.
 The list is not all-inclusive but does provide a pretty good starting point based on past experience.

 In order to show your home at it's best, it is imperative that it is cleaned and well organized!

 Prepare the house as you would for an open house.
 If you are a home owner now is the time to start getting ready for your move.
 Get rid of things you don't need and start boxing personal items for their journey to your new home.